-Program Educational Objectives
+Program Educational Objectives (Revision in progress)

-- 1. The graduates shall be capable to accept challenges in Engineering industries. - 2.
+- 1. The graduates shall be capable to accept challenges in engineering industries. - 2.
 The graduates shall demonstrate core competency to design, analyze and evaluate various engineering systems. - 3.
 The graduates shall be able to apply computational and professional skills in corporate world. - 4.
 The program shall prepare the graduates for higher studies, entrepreneurship and create awareness about lifelong learning.